 • Low battery: An indicator voicing the word "battery" will sound when battery voltage is low.
+From there, you'll have about 30 minutes of battery life left.

 NOTE: Actual time between low battery indicator and shutdown will vary depending on environmental noise levels and your use of the product.